 The current single family residence does not have any onsite parking.
-The 1020 Project is required to mitigate for five parking spaces.
+The 1020 Project is required to mitigate for five parking spaces - one "space" per unit.
 Mitigation can be 100% cash in lieu with no onsite parking spaces, or a mix of onsite and cash in lieu.
-Recognizing the importance of a percentage of onsite parking, four onsite spaces, including an ADA compliant space, are proposed in the carport accessed off the alley.
-Carshare memberships will be offered to each unit for their first year to discourage car ownership, in addition to Wecycle memberships, and onsite bike racks.
-A welcome packet with alternative forms of transportation, bike and walking trail maps, and bus schedules will be provided to tenants.
-All of these measures discourage car ownership and encourage Aspen's robust alternative transportation options.
-The 1020 Project is conveniently located a few blocks from downtown, bus stops, and trails.
+Recognizing the importance of a high percentage of onsite parking, four onsite spaces are proposed in the carport accessed off the alley.

+The 1020 Project is conveniently located a few blocks from downtown, bus stops, and trails and meets the following goals of the 2012 Aspen Area Community Plan that encourages transportation alternatives.